jmikola/jmikola.github.io/source/_posts/2015-04-16-mongodb-crud-api.md

 ### What's in a Name?

-> There are only two hard things in Computer Science: cache invalidation and
+> There are only two hard things in Computer Science: cache invalidation, naming
-> naming things.
+> things, and off-by-one errors.
 >
 > &mdash; Phil Karlton